sendwyre/yes-compliance-token/YESToken.md

 created: 2018-09-08
 ---

 ## YES Compliance Token

 ### Abstract

 This document describes the operation of a flexible, lightweight on-chain compliance ecosystem.
-It provides a simple, privacy-focused mechanism for _end-users_ to acquire proof-of-compliance tokens, for _minters_ to validate and attest this proof, and for _partners_ to query the state of the proof.
+It provides a simple, privacy-focused mechanism for _end-users_ to acquire proof-of-compliance tokens, for _validators_ to validate and attest this proof, and for _integrators_ to query the state of the proof.

 We provision the compliance attestation through ERC721-compliant non-fungible tokens.
 This interfacing allows end-users to independently, freely, and securely associate or de-associate their compliance status with a large number of Ethereum accounts at their own discretion.

-These tokens are issued by _minters_.
-A minter in this context is any organization which provides some degree of verification for an end-user; ultimately, the minter reputation backs the attestations they distribute.
+These tokens are issued by _validators_.
+These are organizations which provide specific verifications for end-users; ultimately, the minter reputation backs the attestations they distribute.
 The specific statements allowable are defined authoritatively by this document and may be country-specific.

-When an end-user attempts to interact with some 3rd-party financial service which supports this protocol (a _partner_), the partner can query the compliance status of the end-user via the blockchain.
-Beyond the ERC721 interface, a set of query APIs are defined so that the partner can contextualize their needs and quickly acquire an authoritative answer.
+When an end-user attempts to interact with some 3rd-party financial service or application which supports this protocol (an _integrator_), they can query the compliance status of the end-user on the blockchain.
+Beyond the ERC721 address management interface, a set of query APIs are defined so that the partner can contextualize their needs and quickly acquire an authoritative answer.
 All defined attestations are boolean; they may be present or not, without degree.

-One deployed contract of this token encompasses a single ecosystem of recognized partners in the space.
-This ensures that any partner attempting to query compliance status need not ask many partners individually, but rather query a network of partners by via a single token.
-Entry into the network as a minter is gated by the original owner of the contract (Wyre).
+One deployed contract of this token encompasses a single ecosystem of recognized minters in the space.
+This ensures that any partner attempting to query compliance status need not ask many minters separately, but rather query them all through a single token.
+The original owner of the contract (Wyre, in our case) ultimately controls the ecosystem of authorized validators.

 _Future_: Token 'proxying' to enable Wyre to delegate token recognition to a specific whitelist of other YES-compatible tokens so that other top-level minters could maintain their own networks of partners, yet remain queryable through a single